Université La Sagesse

 Vision

-Rooted in the city, Université La Sagesse works to promote the culture of life and family.
+It aims to nurture the entrepreneurial spirit of young people, thus facilitating their professional integration.
+Rooted in the City, Université La Sagesse strives to promote the culture of life and family.